 If you would like to learn more about bird control why not contact Wildlife Control Consultant, LLC. and learn what you can do to control problem birds on your property for the long-term.
 Let’s stop wasting time and money on owl effigies and other ineffective methods.

 Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
-He has published numerous articles in trade and academic publications along with several books (http://kingsdivinity.academia.edu/StephenMVantassel).
+He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
 He is a sought after speaker and trainer.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.